Eand00/TJK/Master_Trainer_Frontend/user-guide-frontend.md

 ```
 ## Personal Area ##

-The section dedicated to the `personal area` contains all the user information: <b>profile image, name, surname, date of birth and password</b>.
+The section dedicated to the `personal area` contains all the user information: <b>profile image, name, surname and password</b>.
 You can find the username under the profile image.
-All the information can be changed and saved using the two buttons at the bottom of the page.
-In addition, the user can choose to keep his account information private by turning on the <b>private</b> button.
+All the information can be changed and saved using the two buttons near the bottom of the page.
+In addition, the user can choose to keep his account information private by turning on the <b>private</b> toggle.
+You can also search of other users by username using the search bar at the end of the page which once you have found a user will show you their full name and username if their account is set to public or just theri username if their account is set to private.
-> **Note**: Users can navigate the site without logging in but cannot access their collection, the Deck Builder, or the Top Cards page. <br><br>
+> **Note**: Users can navigate the site without logging in but cannot access the collection, the Decks Builder, or the Deck Builder. <br><br>

 ## Pokedex ##

-The `pokedex` page contains all the existing pokemon cards, showed by an image and the correlated name.
+The `pokedex` page just like the pokedex in the pokemon games contains all the pokemon that the user has encountered or in this case this in full collor the cards in his collection of cards and grayed out cards the user does not own yet, showed by an image and the correlated name.
 On top of the page there is a <b>search bar </b>and a <b>filter button</b>.
 The filer button opens a menu containing:
 ```
 - type